Paycheck Protection Program Supporting Documentation for Forgiveness Applications

 - Cash compensation;

-- Employer contributions for employee health insurance;
+- Employer contributions for employee group health, life, disability, vision, or dental insurance;

 - Employer contributions to employee retirement plans; and